NicolasOmar/reactive-bulma/CONTRIBUTING.md

 - Before each commit:
   - `npm run lint-staged`: Checks each Typescript-related file follows linting rules and code styling.
-  - `npm run test:diff`: Checks each component and typescript file has a code coverage percentage up to 90%.
+  - `npm run test:diff`: Checks each component and typescript file has a code coverage percentage up to **90%**.
 - And before each push:
   - `npm run prettier:ci`: Runs prettier to ensure it maintain code styling.
-  - `npm run test:ci`: Checks all unit test runs without errors and with a code coverage percentage up to 90%.
+  - `npm run test:ci`: Checks all unit test runs without errors and with a code coverage percentage up to **90%**.
   - `npm run build`: Checks rollup can build library to be shipped to production in a new version.
-  - `npm run build:storybook`: Checks storybook can build in production build (to be shipped in a new version aswell).
+  - `npm run build:storybook`: Checks storybook can compile a build to be shipped to production (in that new version aswell).

-Finally, when you submit a Pull Request, the pre-push commands are run again by our continuous integration tools, but hopefully, your code is already clean!
+Finally, when you submit a pull Request, the pre-push commands are run again by our continuous integration tools, but hopefully, your code is already clean!

 ## Roadmap
 To get a sense of where Reactive Bulma is heading, or for ideas on where you could contribute, take a look at the [roadmap](https://github.com/users/NicolasOmar/projects/3).

 ## License
-By contributing your code to the [GitHub repository](https://github.com/NicolasOmar/reactive-bulma), you agree to license your contribution under the [MIT license](/LICENSE).
+By contributing your code to the [Reactive Bulma repository](https://github.com/NicolasOmar/reactive-bulma), you agree to license your contribution under the [MIT license](/LICENSE).